firstpromoter/slate/source/index.html.md

 href="#tracking-api">Tracking API</a>
 </aside>
 <aside class="notice">
-If this call is successful and you enabled "Promoter gets a new commission/reward" emails for the campaign, it will send an emails to the promoter.
+If this call is successful and you enabled "Promoter gets a new commission/reward" emails for the campaign, it will send emails to the promoter.
 To skip the emails, set the <strong>skip_email_notification</strong> parameter to "true".
 </aside>

 ### HTTP Request